 The Windansea surf cam allows surfers to keep up to date with the surf conditions.
 You can stream the free live Surfline camera to check the water conditions before heading out to the beach.
 A forecaster posts a daily summary of what the day and winds will be like out on the water.

-You can also see if the lifeguard is present, which is why I check it in the shoulder seasons when lifeguards start to regularly patrol.
+You can also see if the lifeguard is present, so I check the cam in the shoulder seasons when lifeguards start to patrol regularly.
 (More on lifeguards below.)